 Much uncertainty lies ahead.
 As federal, state and local public health guidelines further develop, some things will not be in our control.
-President Rowe and W&M's leadership team will determine how to adapt appropriately.
-We will use the best information we have to safeguard safety and health, in the service of the community’s overall well-being.
+President Rowe and W&M's leadership team determine how to adapt appropriately.
+We use the best information we have to safeguard safety and health, in the service of the community’s overall well-being.
 And we will communicate regularly.

 A Commitment to Community

 The intentional work of cultivating deep human connections within our community is front of mind for William & Mary.
-Because of this, our campus has the ability to embrace and sustain the kinds of changes that learning and working together under pandemic will require.
+Because of this, our campus has the ability to embrace and sustain the kinds of changes that learning and working together under pandemic require.

 All members of this community are expected to commit to specific safeguards for one another’s health.
 We will call each other in: to these shared commitments, to awareness of vulnerabilities that may be hard to see.
 Because we respect and value one another's different contributions to W&M’s mission when we lapse, we will immediately correct our course with goodwill and renewed dedication.